-The precise memory addresses used by HUMBUG depend on the version; the following discussion covers the version used in the PT68K-2 computer.
+The precise memory addresses used by HUMBUG depend on the version; the following discussion covers the version used in the PT68K-2 and -4 computer.
 If your HUMBUG was supplied as source code on a disk, then you may assign your own memory addresses with appropriate ORG or EQU statements; if supplied in EPROM, then the addresses are fixed; in that case, a separate list of addresses is supplied at the back of this manual.

-HUMBUG uses the following memory locations:
+HUMBUG use s the following memory locations:

-'''

 0000 - 00BF Exception vectors

-0000 - 0103 Entry point JMP vectors
+00C0 - 0103 Entry point JMP vectors

 0104 - 0107 Hard reset flag

 0800 - 09FF Used while booting SKDOS

 F80000 - F87FFF HUMBUG EPROMs

-FF0000 - FF0C00 Static RAM used by Basic only
+FF0000 - FF0BE7 Static RAM used by Basic only

-FF0C00 - FF0FEF Static RAM used by HUMBUG, its stack, etc.
+FF0BE8 - FF0FEF Static RAM used by HUMBUG, its stack

-'''
+etc.

-Hence it does not use any of the memory also used by SKDOS.
-Moreover, the RAM used by Basic is unused at other times, so you may use it for writing short programs.
-Note, however, that SKDOS uses parts of HUMBUG for console I/O, and so the upper part of the static RAM cannot be used when SKDOS is running.
+Hence HUMBUG does not use any of the memory also used by SK\DOS.
+Moreover, the RAM used by Basic is unused at other times, so you may use it for writing short programs (except that the 512 bytes from \$FF09E8 through \$FF0BE7 is used when booting SK\DOS from a hard disk).
+Note, however, that SK\DOS uses parts of HUMBUG for console I/O, and so the upper part of the static RAM cannot be used when SK\DOS is running.